Dick Parker by Rein van Looy

 'Dick Parker - Het Geheim van de Roestige Spijker'.

-Rein van Looy was a Dutch illustrator and designer for children's books.
+Rein van Looy was a Dutch illustrator and designer for children's books, working for publishers like Van Holkema & Warendorf in Houten, Kluitman in Alkmaar and A.W.
+Bruna Uitgevers in Amsterdam.
 He is best-known as the illustrator of Dick Laan's 'Pinkeltje' and Jaap ter Haar's 'Ernstjan en Snabbeltje' and 'Saskia en Jeroen'.
-He has worked for publishers like Van Holkema & Warendorf in Houten, Kluitman in Alkmaar and A.W.
-Bruna Uitgevers in Amsterdam.
-Among his very limited comics output is 'Dick Parker.
-Het Geheim van de Roestige Spijker' (1951), a parody of the violent and therefore controversial "picture novels" which were popular in the late 1940s and early 1950s.
-The ironic storyline was written by famous novelist and columnist Godfried Bomans.
+Among his very limited comics output are a 1940s 'Winnetou' serial in Doe Mee! magazine and 'Dick Parker: Het Geheim van de Roestige Spijker' (1951), a parody of the violent and controversial "picture novels" which were popular in the late 1940s and early 1950s.
+The ironic storyline of the latter was written by famous novelist and columnist Godfried Bomans.

 Illustration by Van Looy for the Dutch edition of 'Huckleberry Finn'.